Igalia/phpreport/docs/user/tasks.rst

 The *User work summary* panel on the left contains the following information:

+* **Worked (today):** Number of hours worked today.

-* Number of hours worked in the selected day, week and month.
+* **Worked (week):** Number of hours worked this week.

-* Week goal for the selected week.
+* **Goal (week):** Goal for the selected week.

   This value is calculated taking into account the users' journey values and the amount of worked hours so far.

-By default, it represents the number of hours users must work per week to finish the year with zero accumulated hours in that period: for example, if you have worked some extra hours in the last weeks the weekly goal will become lower than your weekly schedule so you finish the year with zero accumulated hours.
+  By default, it represents **the number of hours users must work per week to finish the year with zero accumulated hours in that period.**

+  For example, if you have worked some extra hours in the last weeks the weekly goal will become lower than your weekly schedule.
+This way you will have a way to know how to handle your time and finish the year with zero accumulated hours.

   Managers can customize per-user weekly goals with other time periods and amounts of hours different of zero.
 Read more about this in the `Setting user custom goals <users-management.rst#setting-user-custom-goals>`__ section.

+* **Extra (year):** Number of extra hours corresponding to the current year.

+* **Pending holidays (year):** Number of hours of holidays pending to be enjoyed this year.

+* **Extra (total):** Number of historically accumulated extra hours.

 Hotkeys
 =======